Skip to main content

 Technical Analysis

 CVE-2025-33120 is a high-severity vulnerability affecting IBM QRadar SIEM versions 7.5 through 7.5.0 UP13.
-The vulnerability arises from a misconfigured cronjob that executes with unnecessary elevated privileges, allowing an authenticated user with limited privileges to escalate their privileges within the system.
-Specifically, this is categorized under CWE-250, which refers to execution with unnecessary privileges.
-In this context, the cronjob runs with higher privileges than required, creating an attack vector for privilege escalation.
-An attacker who already has some level of authenticated access to the QRadar SIEM system can exploit this flaw to gain higher privileges, potentially administrative or root-level access.
-The CVSS v3.1 base score is 7.8, indicating a high severity level.
-The vector string (CVSS:3.1/AV:L/AC:L/PR:L/UI:N/S:U/C:H/I:H/A:H) reveals that the attack requires local access (AV:L), low attack complexity (AC:L), low privileges (PR:L), no user interaction (UI:N), and impacts confidentiality, integrity, and availability to a high degree (C:H/I:H/A:H).
-No known exploits are currently reported in the wild, but the vulnerability’s nature makes it a significant risk if exploited.
-Since QRadar SIEM is a critical security information and event management platform used for threat detection and response, compromise of its privileges can lead to severe security breaches, including manipulation or suppression of security logs, unauthorized access to sensitive data, and disruption of security monitoring capabilities.
+The vulnerability arises from a misconfigured cronjob that executes with unnecessary elevated privileges, allowing an authenticated user with limited privileges to escalate their privileges on the system.
+Specifically, this is a CWE-250 type vulnerability, which relates to execution with unnecessary privileges.
+In this case, the cronjob runs with higher privileges than required, creating an opportunity for privilege escalation.
+An attacker who already has some level of authenticated access to the QRadar SIEM system can exploit this flaw to gain higher privileges, potentially administrative-level access.
+The CVSS v3.1 base score is 7.8, indicating a high severity, with the vector AV:L/AC:L/PR:L/UI:N/S:U/C:H/I:H/A:H. This means the attack requires local access (AV:L), low attack complexity (AC:L), low privileges (PR:L), no user interaction (UI:N), unchanged scope (S:U), and impacts confidentiality, integrity, and availability to a high degree (C:H/I:H/A:H).
+No known exploits are currently reported in the wild, and no patch links are provided yet, indicating that remediation may still be pending or in progress.
+The vulnerability is significant because QRadar SIEM is a critical security information and event management platform widely used for monitoring and managing security events.
+Privilege escalation within such a system can lead to full compromise of security monitoring capabilities, data exfiltration, tampering with logs, and undermining incident response efforts.

 Potential Impact